oracle-livelabs/developer/dev-ai-app-dev-finance/codingbasics/codingbasics.md

 ### **Task Summary**

 Congratulations!
-You successfully created two new tables with sample data using Python and Oracle Database.
+You successfully created two new tables with sample data using Python and Oracle AI Database.

 You also created a function that allows you to query your new table which we will use in some of the following tasks